 Erin Freeborn, Executive Director

 Erin Freeborn is the Executive Director of Communities for Restorative Justice (C4RJ).
 Erin has a decade of study and experience in both the practice of restorative justice and nonprofit leadership.
 As a social entrepreneur she encourages programs to think about new ways to create positive change in society.
 She is an attorney who helped found the Massachusetts Restorative Justice Collaborative and coauthored the 2010 exploratory study of Project Restore, a Study of Restorative Justice and Sexual Violence, commissioned by New Zealand’s Ministry of Justice.
-Erin has been deeply involved with pending Massachusetts legislation that would make restorative justice available to all stakeholders in the Massachusetts criminal justice system.
+Erin was deeply involved in recently enacted legislation making restorative justice available to all stakeholders in the Massachusetts criminal justice system.
 Prior to leading C4RJ, Erin served as executive director of Juvenile Court Restorative Justice Diversion (JCRJD) in Lowell, now known as Our Restorative Justice (OurRJ).
 Erin received her J.D. from Northeastern University, with a focus in restorative justice, and she holds a master’s of divinity degree and certificate of conflict transformation from Boston University.

 Ashley Bentley, Program Director